 Ambubachi Mela is an annual Hindu fair held at the Kamakhya temple of Assam.
 During the monsoon season around mid-June, it is believed that Goddess Kamakhya goes into her yearly menstruation course.

 For a period of three consecutive days at this time all temples, across Assam, dedicated to the Goddess remains shut.
 In fact prayer rooms in the private residences of people in Assam are kept closed and covered to allow the Goddess to rest.
 Hoards of people, sadhus, aghoris, sanyasis and the Baul or singing minstrels gathers in Kamakhya temple to celebrate the Ambubachi mela.

-4. Sanctuary Of The Exotic And The Endangered
+4. Sanctuary Of The Exotic Species

 The northeastern region of India with its rich biodiversity is home to some of the most globally threatened species.
 The list is long, however some of them are: Red Panda, One Horned Rhinos, Golden Langurs, Sangai (brow antlered deer of Manipur), Hoolock Gibbons, Hornbills, Clouded Leopard, Gayal, Roofed Turtle and many more.

 5. Host Of The World’s Largest Electric Guitar Ensemble

 A Guinness World Record was created on 12 January 2013 when 368 participants in Nagaland gathered to strum to the tunes of ‘Knocking on heaven’s door’ a song by Guns N’ Roses.
 With an aim to promote brotherhood the Sky Group at Agri Expo in Dimapur pulled off this staggering act.

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!